CobayaSampler/cobaya/docs/likelihoods.rst

 Instead of including the likelihood within the standard Cobaya likelihood modules, you may wish to make an external package that can be redistributed easily.
 To do this you make a module containing a class defined exactly the same way as for internal likelihoods above (inheriting from :class:`Likelihood` as documentated below).
-By default the class is assumed to have the same name as the containing file, e.g. if you have a package called *mycodes*, containing a likelihood in *mycodes.mylike* you can use
+For example if you have a package called *mycodes*, containing a likelihood class called MyLike in *mycodes.mylikes* you can use

   .. code-block:: yaml

      likelihood:
-       mycodes.mylike:
+       mycodes.mylikes.MyLike:
          [option 1]: [value 1]
          [...]

-This is assuming that *mycodes.mylike* contains a likelihood class called *mylike* and that the *mycodes* is on your Python path.
-You can also specify an explicit class name and path for the module, e.g.
+This is assuming that *mycodes* is on your Python path (e.g. it is an installed package).
+You can also specify an explicit path for the module, e.g.

   .. code-block:: yaml

      likelihood:
-       mycodes.mylike:
-         class_name: MyLikelihood
+       mycodes.mylike.MyLike:
          python_path: /path/to/mycodes_dir
          [option 1]: [value 1]
          [...]

 For an example class implementation, check out :doc:`cosmo_external_likelihood_class`.
-There is also also a full example `external likelihood package <https://github.com/CobayaSampler/example_external_likelihood>`_.
+There is also a simple `external likelihood package <https://github.com/CobayaSampler/example_external_likelihood>`_ and a real-word cosmology example in the `sample external CMB likelihood <https://github.com/CobayaSampler/planck_lensing_external>`_.

 Likelihood module
 -----------------